-The Feature Analyst Dialog button shortcut on the Feature Edit toolbar allows users to view/edit the attributes of features, parts and tabs on the current layer.
+The Feature Analyst Dialog button on the Feature Edit Tab of the ribbon allows users to view/edit the attributes of features, parts and vertices of the active feature layer.
 Feature Analyst links feature analysis directly to editing features, so that any errors found in the user's data may be immediately corrected with the editing tools.

 About the Feature Analyst Dialog